 How to Objectively Evaluate Yourself

 As a "mirror that doesn't always smile back," my primary role is to be a truth-teller.
 When they look to me as a "mirror" to assess themselves or the issues they bring to our peer group meetings or me I need to tell it like it is — honestly objectively and independently of their subjective wants or needs.

 The problem with looking in a mirror or performing an introspective self-evaluation is that it's difficult to judge oneself in a completely unbiased way.
 Just as physically you will never see yourself as others see you so too can it be difficult to grade how your actions affect others and how your attitude is perceived by others.

 World-class athletes all have personal coaches.
 The best at their sports realize that an experienced professional can identify with clarity the things that they are doing really well and need to continue and they a pick out minor changes that may be causing major performance challenges.
 The independent perceptive and effective communicator as a professional coach mentor or advisor will supercharge our personal development and growth as a leader.

 A really good mentor enjoys being the "mirror that does not always smile back".
 By helping people see themselves as they really are —they are energizing them to become the person and leader that they have the potential to be.
 Third-party opinions from respected advisors will help us gain unbiased and fair perspectives of our own strengths weaknesses and opportunities.
 It provides us a clear roadmap to self-improvement and growth.

-In your own life I encourage you look into the metaphorical leadership mirror daily: take stock of your actions and attitudes and try to find a balance as you evaluate the day’s successes and failures.
-The “mirror” helps us to commit to continuous personal growth – starting from a foundation of accurately understanding ourselves and clearly seeing where and how we can improve.
+In your own life I encourage you to look into the metaphorical leadership mirror daily: take stock of your actions and attitudes and try to find a balance as you evaluate the day's successes and failures.
+The "mirror" helps us to commit to continuous personal growth - starting from a foundation of accurately understanding ourselves and clearly seeing where and how we can improve.